Akeboshiwind/obelisk-log/README.md

-AUTH_PASSWORD | The password for the basic auth login for the panel | password PANEL_USER | The username for the panel | admin AUTH_PASSWORD | The password for the panel | admin TOKEN_REFRESH_RATE | The time between refreshed of the authentication token | 20
+AUTH_PASSWORD | The password for the basic auth login for the panel | password PANEL_USER | The username for the panel | admin AUTH_PASSWORD | The password for the panel | admin

 ## License